A community so welcoming, you’ll feel at home.

 - St. Francis of Assisi, St. Joseph and St. Columba Halls are equipped with full personal bathrooms as well as wall to wall carpeting in each of the rooms.

-- St. Benedict’s Hall is the largest on Guys’ side.
+- St. Benedict’s Hall is the largest men’s hall.
 It houses 75 men and sports three common areas for student socializing, studying, and formation events.

-- St. Dominic, St. Pius, St. Teresa, and St. Augustine Halls are smaller in capacity which facilitates a smaller community life.
-They each have the unique amenities of a full kitchen for those students with special needs.
+- St. Dominic, St. Anne, St. Pius, St. Teresa, and St. Augustine Halls are smaller in capacity which facilitates a smaller community life.
+They each have the unique amenities of a full kitchen for those students with special dietary needs.

 - 3 residence halls